afonzeca/arun/README.md

 **Other Information**

-Bosun has many undocumented functions, internals and other usefull things...
-Asap the documentation will be improved! ;-)
+Bosun has many undocumented functions, internals and other useful things...
+ASAP the documentation will be improved! ;-)

 **What about the internal Bosun Engine?**